Pearls Before Swine by Stephan Pastis for February 28, 2017

 38. Figaro 1

-Wilde Bill about 7 years ago
+Wilde Bill over 7 years ago

 On a related note, when did Excuse me go from being an apology for accidentally doing something rude to being a warning that you’re going to deliberately do something rude?